lzhzzzzwill/MOFh6/README.md

 ### datareading
 - The core meta data of MOFh6, click on [datareading](https://github.com/lzhzzzzwill/MOFh6/tree/main/datareading) to learn more.

+### extrfinetune
+- The core LLM agent in MOFh6 is responsible for extracting synthesis information of specified MOFs from full-length scientific literature.

+### refer
+- Retrieving scientific literature through compliance-driven data-mining scripts to supply source material for the MOFh6 workflow, click on [refer](https://github.com/lzhzzzzwill/MOFh6/tree/main/refer) to learn more.

 If you want to use this tool, please cite:
 ```bibtex
 @misc{lin2025reshapingmofstextmining,